 Amy: Your butt.
 Your butt is the bomb.
 There will be no survivors.

-The declaration of intent and the exchange of wedding vows are significant parts of the wedding ceremony which legitimize and reaffirms the commitment between two people.
+The wedding declaration of intent and the exchange of wedding vows are significant parts of the wedding ceremony that legitimize and reaffirm the commitment between two people.
 Although daunting, writing your own vows can be easier if you look for inspiration from media, art, and pop culture, such as popular shows and movies.